Klagenfurt The South, Austria Travel Guide

 Seek out Gasthäuser for traditional dishes.

-Würstelstände for a quick and cheap snack.
+Würstelstände for a short and cheap snack.

-Featuring a lot of clean lakes, Klagenfurt area restaurants often feature fresh trout, pike-perch, and other lake fish as specialties, especially at lakeside eateries.
+Including a lot of clean lakes, Klagenfurt area restaurants often feature fresh trout, pike-perch, and other lake fish as specialties, especially at lakeside eateries.

 The area is known for its cured meats, especially Gailtaler Speck.
 Enjoy it as an element of a "Brettljause" (cold platter).